Is NotebookLM Free? Free vs Plus vs Pro Pricing (2026)

 Source and audio caps get the most attention, but the free plan has structural constraints that affect how useful the tool actually is.

-On the usage side, 50 chat queries per day means heavy research sessions can get cut short.
-Three Audio Overviews per day limits how much content you can convert to audio.
-And 10 Deep Research sessions per month restricts complex, multi-step research tasks.
+On the usage side, 50 chat queries per day means heavy research sessions can get cut short, and the free Deep Research and overview caps slow down heavy, multi-step work.

 Beyond the daily caps, there are bigger structural issues that apply to all NotebookLM plans, not just the free tier: